Poseidon

 4. Customizable parameters: Poseidon allows for the customization of its parameters, such as the number of rounds and field size, to adapt to specific security requirements and performance constraints.
 This flexibility enables the fine-tuning of the hash function for different applications.

-5. Application versatility: Poseidon is suitable for a wide range of cryptographic applications, including digital signatures, zero-knowledge proofs, and blockchain systems.
+5. Application versatility: Poseidon is suitable for a wide range of cryptographic applications, including digital signatures, Zero-Knowledge proofs, and blockchain systems.
 It provides a robust and efficient hashing primitive that can be utilized in various cryptographic protocols.

-However, let's keep in mind that the Poseidon hash is designed for efficient and secure computation, especially in the context of zero-knowledge applications aiming to minimize proof generation time, proof size, and verification time (when it is not constant).
+However, let's keep in mind that the Poseidon hash is designed for efficient and secure computation, especially in the context of Zero-Knowledge applications aiming to minimize proof generation time, proof size, and verification time (when it is not constant).

 The primary application of Poseidon is hashing in large prime fields, and so POSEIDONĻ€POSEIDON^\pi takes inputs of tā‰„2t\ge 2 words in Fp\mathbb{F}_p.
 For curves such as BLS12-381 of BN254, the prime (scalar) fields have a size of around 22552^{255}.
 Consequently, a security level of 128 bits (that is, Poseidon-128) corresponds to a capacity of 255 bits, which is one field element.